KostasDimakis/kd-blog/content/blog/zero-downtime-always-moving/index.md

 ## 🌞 Summery mid-December weekend

 The weather this weekend was just ridiculous.
 Contrary to popular belief among foreigners, winter in Greece is unlike summer.
-It’s definitely not.
+It can get quite cold.
 However, there are exceptions.
 This weekend’s weather was spectacular.
 I enjoyed a great time at a taverna by the sea on Saturday afternoon.
 I also enjoyed a fine-dining experience at the center of Athens with a view of Acropolis on Sunday night.
 So far, despite 0 downtime, I’m enjoying my time in Greece.